Help for refugees and asylum seekers

-If you are a refugee, asylum seeker or vulnerable migrant, the British Red Cross may be able to help you
+If you are a refugee or asylum seeker, the British Red Cross may be able to help you.

 - small amounts of cash